 Inspired by the Lenaea Festivals of Ancient Greece, Dr. Carl Thomas, then Chair of Sacramento State College’s Department of Theatre, initiated this program in 1955.
 His desire was to establish an event that would support and encourage high school students with an interest in theatre.
-Over the ensuing 60 years, Lenaea has seen many changes and has grown tremendously into a multi-programmed event offering students the opportunity to enter into the following categories: One-Act Plays, Student Directed One-Acts, Student Written One-Acts, Musical Theatre Solos, Duo Scenes, Monologues, Set Design and Costume Design.
+Over the years, Lenaea has seen many changes and has grown tremendously into a multi-programmed event offering students the opportunity to enter into the following categories: One-Act Plays, Student Directed One-Acts, Student Written One-Acts, Musical Theatre Solos, Duo Scenes, Monologues, Set Design and Costume Design.

 In 1980, graduate student Dale Wahlberg undertook the task of evaluating festival programs, procedures, and goals to determine how they could be improved.
 His insightful observations helped to guide the future direction of the festival.
 These enhancements, and most notably the opportunities to interactively “workshop” the students’ monologue, duo scene, and musical pieces immediately following their performance, have become an indispensable highlight of our program that uniquely sets us apart from other theatre arts festivals around the country.

 In the early 1990’s, Professor Robert Smart became the Festival Mentor and with the help of Barbara Aimz Brown as Festival Coordinator, the Department of Theatre Arts at Sacramento State hosted forty to fifty high schools each year.
 As a result of their efforts, the festival added special presentations and educational workshops to its program.